GearzYs/iDoor/README.md

 # iDoor
-This is a school project in french about controlling a real door with discord and arduino.
+This is a project in french about controlling a real door with discord and arduino.
 # Fonctionnement

 - Télécharger NodeJS